-Neither of the healings were emergencies.
+Neither of the healings was emergencies.

 These Sabbath healings were an important part of Christ’s message.

 Many sick people were continually streaming to Him, and He healed them all (Luke 4:40; 6:18-19).
-These healings confirmed His divine nature, the supernatural source of His mission and that God can and wants to restore man.
-Healing therefore was an integral part of His mission.
+These healings confirmed His divine nature, the supernatural source of His mission, and that God can and wants to restore man.
+Healing, therefore, was an integral part of His mission.
 In Jesus God has come to live amongst us.

 Christ accepted the Sabbath commandment as a binding obligation.

 In all incidents, when accused of breaking the Sabbath, Jesus did not contest the binding nature of the Sabbath.
 Rather, by debating with the Pharisees what is allowed on the Sabbath, He indicated that He accepted the Sabbath commandment as binding.
 There is no indication in His teaching that the seventh day is no longer special or that it will ever become common, like the other six days.

 Two differences between the two incidents may be identified.

 To free is an example of doing good.